Industry Satellite Symposia

 Upon completion of this activity, learners will:

-• Cite updated evidence and practice guidelines supporting emerging immune-based therapeutics for the management of HNSCC
+• Cite updated evidence and practice guidelines supporting emerging immune-based therapeutics for the management of head and neck squamous cell carcinoma (HNSCC)

 • Develop multidisciplinary care plans that integrate novel immunotherapy options into the personalized treatment of advanced HNSCC